civol/HDLRuby/README.md

 In the above example, `dff_not_single` is declared to be an instance of the same system as `dff_single`.

-This reflection capability can also be used for instance, for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`) and so on.
+This reflection capability can also be used for instance, for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`), and so on.
 The standard library of HDLRuby includes several hardware constructs like finite state machine descriptors and is mainly based on using these reflection features.